zenml-io/zenml/examples/kserve_deployment/README.md

     > This command can also automatically import the resources created as a ZenML stack for you.
 Just run it with the `--import` flag and optionally provide a `--stack-name` and you're set!
 Keep in mind, in that case, you'll need all integrations for this example installed before you run this command.

     > **Note**
-    > You should also have `kubectl` and `docker` installed on your local system with the local docker client authorized to push to your cloud registry.
+    > You should also have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [docker](https://docs.docker.com/engine/install/) installed on your local system with the local [docker client authorized](https://cloud.google.com/sdk/gcloud/reference/auth/configure-docker) to push to your cloud registry.

-5. You'll notice that a ZenML stack configuration file gets created 🤯!
+4. You'll notice that a ZenML stack configuration file gets created 🤯!
 You can run the following command to import the resources as a ZenML stack, manually.

     ```shell
-    zenml stack import <stack-name> <path-to-the-created-stack-config-yaml>
+    zenml stack import <STACK-NAME> <PATH-TO-THE-CREATED-STACK-CONFIG-YAML>

     # set the imported stack as the active stack
-    zenml stack set <stack-name>
+    zenml stack set <STACK-NAME>
     ```

-6. You should now create a secret for the CloudSQL instance that will allow ZenML to connect to it.
+5. You should now create a secret for the CloudSQL instance that will allow ZenML to connect to it.
 Use the following command:

     ```bash
     zenml secrets-manager secret register gcp_mysql_secret --schema=mysql --user=<DB_USER> --password=<PWD> \